timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-07-01
+# Objectives for Today 2021-07-02

-- Get a very basic Race Track designed and loaded into Assetto Corsa for testing.
+- Open Telemetry Buddy project and see where that is at.
-- Begin blocking out and gray boxing the race track a little bit.
+- Go racing a little bit while using Telemetry Buddy.
-- Begin brainstorming ideas to increase income to meet annual goal of $10,000
+- Investigate the worthiness of continuing the project.

 **Purpose**